Octahedral developing of knot complement II: Ptolemy coordinates and applications: The obstruction class and the cusp shape

+\begin{remark} If a diagram has a kink, then the ideal triangulation $\Tcal_4$ has a degenerate edge.
+In particular, the gluing equations of $\Tcal_4$ has no solution (see \cite{segerman2011pseudo}).
+Meanwhile, it is proved in \cite{cho2016existence} that the gluing equations of $\Tcal_5$ produce all boundary-parabolic representations except the trivial one for any knot diagram. \end{remark}

-\begin{rmk} It is known that the geometric representation of a hyperbolic knot has the non-trivial obstruction class (see e.g. \cite{calegari2006real}, \cite[\S3.2]{menal2012twisted}).
-Thus a simple corollary follows: if $\prod \sigma(c_i)\neq -1$, then the holonomy representation is not geometric. \end{rmk}
+\begin{remark} The geometric representation of a hyperbolic knot has a non-trivial obstruction class (see e.g. \cite{calegari2006real}).
+Thus a simple corollary of Theorem~\ref{thm:obs} is: if $\sigma \neq -1$, then the holonomy representation is not geometric. \end{remark}